paul-jean/paul-jean.github.io/projects/index.md

 ### DOM Viz Chrome extension

-DOM Viz is a Google Chrome extension I wrote at Hacker School for highlighting DOM mutation events on any web page.
+DOM Viz is a Google Chrome extension I wrote at Recurse Center for highlighting DOM mutation events on any web page.
 Intended for visualizing the difference between React.js and vanilla Javascript implementations of the Game of Life.

 The key challenge in this project was to figure out how to highlight a DOM element being changed,